-FISCAL YEAR 2016 BUDGET GUIDANCE FOR COUNTERING BIOLOGICAL THREATS RESOURCE PRIORITIES
+FISCAL YEAR 2017 BUDGET GUIDANCE FOR COUNTERING BIOLOGICAL THREATS RESOURCE PRIORITIES

 Background.
-Presidential Policy Directive-2 (PPD-2) directs the Interagency Policy Committee (IPC) on Countering Biological Threats to provide policy guidance on priority areas of interest related to the National Strategy for Countering Biological Threats to inform annual department and agency budget requests.
-Similar to fiscal years (FY) 2012, 2013, 2014, and 2015 the Assistant to the President for Homeland Security and Counterterrorism and the Director of the Office of Management and Budget (OMB) are jointly issuing the Countering Biological Threat Resource Priorities Memo for FY 2016, while leveraging input from Federal departments and agencies without circumventing their internal budget processes.
+Presidential Policy Directive-2 (PPD-2) directs the Interagency Policy Committee (IPC) on Countering Biological Threats to provide policy guidance on priority areas of interest related to the National Strategy each spring on Countering Biological Threats to inform annual department and agency budget requests.
+Similar to Fiscal Years (FY) 2012, 2013, 2014, 2015, and 2016, the Assistant to the President for Homeland Security and Counterterrorism and the Office of Management and Budget (OMB) are jointly issuing the Countering Biological Threat Resource Priorities Memo for FY2017, while leveraging input from Federal departments and agencies without circumventing their internal budget processes.

-FY 2016 Priorities Associated with Countering Biological Threats in support of the Global Health Security Agenda. consequence of a more interconnected world is the increasing opportunities for human, animal, and zoonotic diseases to emerge and spread globally.
-Today's health security threats arise from at least five sources: the emergence and spread of new microbes; the globalization of travel and food supply; the rise of drug-resistant pathogens; the acceleration of biological science capabilities and the risk that these capabilities may cause the inadvertent or intentional release of pathogens; and continued concerns about the acquisition, development, and use of biological agents by state and nonstate actors.
-The current outbreaks of Middle East Respiratory Syndrome, H7N9 influenza, and Ebola are revealing gaps in the global system for managing emerging biological threats.
-These outbreaks also demonstrate the need for enhanced U.S. leadership to strengthen global capabilities to prevent, detect, and respond to biological threats, whether naturally occurring, deliberate, or accidental.
+FY2017 Priorities Associated with Countering Biological Threats

-In keeping with the emphasis in the National Strategy for Countering Biological Threats on promoting global health security, the FY 2016 priorities form the basis of the
+• Implementing the Global Health Security Agenda.
+One result of an interconnected world is the increasing opportunities for human, animal, and zoonotic diseases to emerge and spread globally.
+Today's health security threats arise from at least five sources: (1) the emergence and spread of new microbes; (2) the globalization of travel and food supply; (3) the rise of drug-resistant pathogens; (4) the acceleration of biological science capabilities and the risk that these capabilities may cause the inadvertent or intentional release of pathogens; and (5) continued concerns about the acquisition, development, and use of biological agents by state and non-state actors.
+The Ebola epidemic highlights gaps in the global system for managing emerging biological threats and has demonstrated the need for sustained U.S. leadership to strengthen global capability to prevent, detect and respond to biological threats, whether naturally occurring, deliberate, or accidental.
+In keeping with the emphasis in the National Strategy for Countering Biological Threats on promoting global health security, the objectives

-&lt;sup>1 For Global Health Security Agenda objectives that are consistent with the five end-states outlined in the document, "International Engagement to Reduce Biological Threats," this will be achieved through improving United States Government coordination and implementation of key international bioengagement activities aimed at reducing biological risks in priority countries, among other activities.
-The Countering Biological Threats IPC has identified the following countries as continuing national-level priorities for countering biological threats in order to better harmonize and coordinate interagency bioengagement activities toward those end-states: Afghanistan, China, Egypt,
+1 For Global Health Security Agenda objectives that are consistent with the five end-states outlined in the document, "International Engagement to Reduce Biological Threats," this will be achieved through improving United States Government coordination and implementation of key international bioengagement activities aimed at reducing biological risks in priority countries, among other activities.
+The Countering Biological Threats IPC has identified the following countries as continuing national-level priorities for countering biological threats in order to better harmonize and coordinate interagency bioengagement activities toward those end-states: Afghanistan, China, Egypt, India, Indonesia, Iraq, Kenya, Mexico, Pakistan, Russia, Vietnam, and Yemen.